-You have chosen a very special place to enjoy a backcountry experience.
-Canada's oldest national park protects large tracts of stunningly beautiful mountain wilderness.
-As a backcountry traveller, you will be able to visit natural wonders seen by only a small percentage of Banff National Park visitors.
-A wide range of backcountry experiences are available, supported by over 1500 km of trails, 50 backcountry campsites, 2 trail shelters, 4 backcountry lodges, several alpine huts, 2 commercial horse outfitters, and numerous licensed guide services.
+A wide range of backcountry experiences are available, supported by over 1500 km of trails, 50 backcountry campsites, 2 trail shelters, 4 backcountry lodges, several alpine huts, commercial horse outfitters and licensed guide services.

 The hiking season usually lasts from May to October.
 From mid-May to late June, many passes are still snow-bound with most trails accessible only at lower elevations or on drier, south facing slopes.
 Trails tend to be muddier during the spring.
 Towards the middle of July, most passes are usually open.